-The total Australian international higher education sector seems now to be growing by about 15% per annum, and was doing so even during the Asian financial crisis.
-It is predicted that by 2025 there will be about 1
+The total Australian international higher education sector seems now to be growing by about 15% per annum, and was doing so even during the Asian financial crisis.51 It is predicted that by 2025 there will be about 1

-&lt;sup>48 A Bohm et al, Global Student Mobility 2025: Forecasts of the Global Demand for Higher Education, IDP Education Australia, 2002 iii
+48 A Bohm et al, Global Student Mobility 2025: Forecasts of the Global Demand for Higher Education, IDP Education Australia, 2002 iii 49 Debra above view million international students enrolled in Australian universities, although nearly half will be off-shore.

-&lt;sup>49 Bohm, above, vi

-&lt;sup>50 Bohm, above, v
+49 Bohm, above, vi 50 Bohm, above, v

-&lt;sup>51 S Marginson and G McBurnie, OECD Report on Cross-Border Post-Secondary Education, (in draft), 38.
+51 S Marginson and G McBurnie, OECD Report on Cross-Border Post-Secondary Education, (in draft), 38.